lanl/Nautilus/doc/sphinx/src/format_ndi.rst

 - Table ID as a ``std::string``, either with or without the letter(s) at the end of the suffix

-  - In the string format, the table ID must be a three-digit value, padded with leading zeroes.
+  - In the string format, the numerical part of the table ID must be a three-digit value, padded with leading zeroes.

 If no library or table ID is specified, Nautilus defaults to some preferred variant (usually the most-common and/or most-modern variant).